UFC 291: Poirier vs. Gaethje 2: Predictions & Analysis

 A few statistical edges stand out.
 Vergara throws significantly more leather — a 2.4 sig. strike per minute gap.
 Salvador is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Vergara has tighter striking defense, making opponents miss more often.

 The Pick: Vinicius Salvador over CJ Vergara.
 This is essentially a pick'em.
-The model nudges toward Salvador at 55%, but there's almost nothing separating these two.
+The model nudges toward Salvador at 53%, but there's almost nothing separating these two.
+The market implies 60% for Vergara, but our model sees only 47%.
+That 14-point gap favoring Salvador is worth watching.

 Roman Kopylov vs Claudio Ribeiro